U.S. Marshals searching for disbarred Georgia lawyer suspected of murdering mother

 His car was found at the scene of the crime but his mother's vehicle was missing.
 Merritt is suspected of stealing her 2009 silver Lexus after allegedly murdering her and going on the run.

+Though the siblings are estranged, Robert Merritt said the family never thought him capable of such violence, though they were well aware how Richard Merritt had hurt people financially.

+"Now there's another victim, my mother, who was brutally murdered," Robert Merritt said.
+"And, we've got a whole family who's concerned and frightened.
+And we have the victims who are being victimized again because they don't know where he is."

-The U.S. Marshals Service said that he may have shaved his head in an attempt to change his appearance and should be considered armed and dangerous.
+The U.S. Marshals Service said that Richard Merritt may have shaved his head in an attempt to change his appearance and should be considered armed and dangerous.

 His former clients consider him to be "a mendacious scoundrel" and "a professional con man," according to the Cobb County District Attorney's office.